industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 A passing test is such that it does not raise _any_ errors.
 We have also utilized the _decorator_ `@pytest.mark.feature`, which tells pytest that this test has been marked with the mark `feature`.
 Marks should be registered in the configuration of pytest, which can be found in the `pyproject.toml` file's section `[tool.pytest.ini_options]`.
-Each mark should be registerered only once, and can be re-utilized as many times as needed.
+Each mark should be registered only once, and can be re-utilized as many times as needed.
 Multiple test cases can have the same mark, or multiple marks.
 Marks are a useful way to not run all tests each time we run pytest, but to run only a subset of them, which